Triple Chocolate Cheesecake

 I was having company and needed a showstopper for dessert.
-I found this decadent Triple Chocolate Cheesecake topped with big, beautiful chocolate curls on my favorite blog for dessert recipes, Hugs & Cookies XOXO!
+Once I spotted this decadent Triple Chocolate Cheesecake, I knew I had to make it!

 This Chocolate Ganache Cheesecake was to die for!
 One guest asked where a bought it.
 The ultimate compliment!

 - This Triple Chocolate Cheesecake has a chocolate Oreo crust, chocolate cheesecake layer, chocolate ganache topping and even a fourth chocolate touch with a garnish of chocolate curls (scroll down to see how to make them).